Tag Archives: John Blankenship

 Another entry describes a woman McGowen says Stuart claimed was thrown from a bridge into Austin Bayou.
 McGowen writes that Stuart described the location during one of their conversations.

 McGowen also documented allegations involving a constable he says Stuart claimed to have killed.
-In his notes, McGowen identified the person as a law enforcement officer who later used a wheelchair.
+During my interview with McGowen, he said Stuart identified the person as a law enforcement officer who later used a wheelchair.

 Additional Allegations Documented in McGowen’s Notes